 Lastly, maintaining ownership keeps the Continuum Of Care for your patients within your health system and within your health system’s controls and procedures — which might be greater, and more beneficial, for both your patients and the prescriber.

 How to use your hospital’s retail pharmacy to build or partner with a specialty pharmacy

 A well-managed retail / outpatient pharmacy can, and should, generate significant revenue and profits for your health system.
 ProxsysRx currently owns or manages 22 in-house retail / outpatient pharmacies, and — on average — those pharmacies generate $750 to $1000 in net profit per bed, per month.
 Which means, for instance, that a 200-bed hospital can expect to generate $150,000 to $200,000 in monthly net profit from its in-house retail pharmacy.

-Consider setting-aside some of your 340B retail-prescription savings (IE: “soft specialty” prescriptions like Humira).
+Consider setting-aside some of the retail-prescription savings from 340B drugs (IE: “soft specialty” prescriptions like Humira).
 If you earmark them for funding your initial inventory, refrigeration, containers and your dispensing infrastructure, you could build-out your specialty pharmacy capabilities over time — while analyzing your clinics and workflows — without committing a large capital expenditure from your budget.
 A “retail first” strategy complements and enables a specialty strategy.